tmartin-osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 ## Getting started with SdsStreamViews

-To work with stream views, you first need to have types, streams and streams data.
+To work with stream views, you first need to have types, streams and streams data defined.
 Here's a simplified procedure for working with the stream view.
 For more information with code, see [Work with SdsStreamViews in .NET framework](#work-with-sdsstreamviews-in-net-framework) and [Work with SdsStreamViews outside of .NET framework](#work-with-sdsstreamviews-outside-of-net-framework) below.